Master of Theology in Pastoral Theology

 The Master of Theology in Pastoral Theology is a 30 semester hour program.
 The program focuses upon the teaching of important doctrines through the study of key Bible books from both the Old and New Testaments.
 The program is a great option for those who are seeking to teach in the local church and desire to enhance their knowledge of the Bible.

-The Master of Theology in Pastoral Theology program is an advance-at-your-own-pace program.
+The Master of Theology program is an advance-at-your-own-pace program.
+Students are required to maintain a 2.5 GPA.